algoprog/google-clone/README.md

 WARNING: NEW SCRIPT RELEASED!
 ============

-This project is abandoned and has many bugs.
+This project is abandoned and deleted.
 Please download the new script.

 NEW GOOGLE SEARCH SCRIPT: http://algoprog.com/google-search-script